-The law in relation to superannuation and family law changed dramatically in 2002 with the introduction of the Family Law Legislation Amendment (Superannuation) Act 2001.

-Prior to December 2002, the options for dealing with superannuation were very limited and only allowed for either;
+The law in relation to superannuation and family law changed dramatically in 2002 with the introduction of the Family Law Legislation Amendment Superannuation) Act.
+Prior to December 2002, the options for dealing with superannuation in a property settlement were very limited.